 Then the Russian Revolution happened.
 Pekkala was captured and thrown into a gulag, where he stayed for ten years, living in solitary.
 He finally got out when Stalin called for him to reinstate the title of the Emerald Eye.
 Now Pekkala is the Soviet Union’s top investigator, and committed to stopping threats to the communist state…

-The three books so far are:
+The five books so far are:

 Eye of the Red Czar